 Does Harvard superscore the SAT?

-On the other hand, to answer the question “Does Harvard superscore the SAT score?” the answer is that Harvard does not provide a “super score” for your SAT or ACT results.
+Does Harvard superscore the SAT?
+Harvard does not offer a “superscore” policy for your SAT or ACT results.
 Instead, the admissions officers will take note of the highest scores that you achieved on each section of the SAT on different test dates as well as your highest overall score on the ACT.

 You have the option of submitting your ACT or SAT superscores to Harvard University.
-When you do so, we will also receive the complete results from your best sitting, including the highest composite score obtained from a single test date.
+When you do so, they will also receive the complete results from your best sitting, including the highest composite score obtained from a single test date.
 If you decide to apply, we will look at all of these scores, taking into consideration any tests that are included in your application.

 The ability to combine and compare individual section scores from multiple test dates typically results in a “superscore” that is higher than the composite score obtained from a single sitting of either the ACT or the SAT.
 Students will want to include the test date on which they achieved the highest overall score when submitting applications to schools that do not accept superscores.